Lightnet/supabasevuerpg/README.md

 # sql database and design:
   Design and testing.

-  Either by using the function sql to check permission for create, update and delete.
+  Either by using the function sql to check permission for create, update, delete and views data.
 By using user id check with auth api.

   One example is delete user account.
   Two example is create their home base or home.